netlify-templates/victor-hugo/site/content/about/_index.md

 timeline:
   milestones:
+    - date: December 2020
+      icon: line-chart
+      iconcolor: blue
+      milestone: 290+ programs and 530,000+ patients
+      text: Mega programs are increasingly deployed on Way to Health targeting entire populations of patients with specific conditions, states and much more.
+Key programs continue to have 75+ NPS ratings.
     - date: July 2020
       icon: line-chart
       iconcolor: blue
-      milestone: 280+ studies and 110,000+ patients
+      milestone: 280+ programs and 110,000+ patients
       text: Way to Health is increasingly used in clinical programs and is central to Penn's COVID-19 response efforts.
 Programs such as COVID Watch, COVID Pulse, Results Reporting and many more get rolled out in record time.
     - date: December 2019
       icon: trophy
       iconcolor: green
-      milestone: 150+ studies and 60,000+ patients
+      milestone: 150+ programs and 60,000+ patients
-      text: Improvements in the platform now allow accelerated deployments at an average rate of 2-3 studies per week.
+      text: Improvements in the platform now allow accelerated deployments at an average rate of 2-3 programs per week.
     - date: July 2019
       icon: arrow-up
       iconcolor: blue
-      milestone: 125 studies and accelerating
+      milestone: 125 programs and accelerating
       text: Our user base continues to diversity with multiple external organizations across the country starting up projects independently from Penn.
     - date: June 2018
       icon: line-chart
       iconcolor: green
       milestone: 100 study milestone
       text: Way To Health continues to go from strength to strength.
-It currently has managed a total of a 101 studies with many more in the pipeline.
+It currently has managed a total of a 101 programs with many more in the pipeline.
     - date: December 2017
       icon: arrow-up
       iconcolor: blue
-      milestone: 85 research studies and clinical pilots.
+      milestone: 85 research programs and clinical pilots.
 28+ peer reviewed publications.
       text: Successes continue to add up as the platform is used now not only for research but also for clinical pilots and larger scale clinical deployments.
     - date: July 2016
       icon: comments-o
       iconcolor: green
-      milestone: 55 studies and 15+ peer reviewed publications.
+      milestone: 55 programs and 15+ peer reviewed publications.
       text: Successes continue to pile up and the platform continues to evolve as more and more capabilties are needed - gamification, device integrations, text messaging and many more.
     - date: July 2015
       icon: thumbs-o-up
       iconcolor: blue
       milestone: 25+ study milestone
       text: Way To Health continues to gain wider adoption with zero marketing.
-This is major milestone as it represents studies across multiple domains - CHF, Diabetes, Wellness, Adolescents and Children and many more
+This is major milestone as it represents programs across multiple domains - CHF, Diabetes, Wellness, Adolescents and Children and many more
     - date: Jan 2014
       icon: universal-access
       iconcolor: green
-      milestone: Default platform for BE studies at UPenn and in other institutions
+      milestone: Default platform for BE programs at UPenn and in other institutions
       text: Behavioral economics based research continues to show promise and this purpose built tool increasingly becomes the go-to choice for researchers.
 Kevin and David institute grants to give young researchers a way to quickly try out innovative ideas.
     - date: July 2013
       icon: user-md